bmp-dot/QuickStartCalmDSL/README.md

 ## Log into Prism Central to verify

--   We can see the blueprint created from DSL
+-   Check the blueprint created from DSL

--   We can see the application launched from DSL
+-   Check the application launched from DSL

+## Lookback

+As you went through this lab not only did you use Calm DSL, but you also used several native Linux tools such as vi, curl, grep, cat, pipe, and redirects.
+Calm DSL allows extended felxibily by combing it with these powerful native tools.